 There are many different ways in which you can trade.
-You can day trade, you can swing trade, you can long term trade, you can trade purely off technicals, you can trade purely off fundamentals, you can trade by mixing technicals and fundamentals, you can trade by reacting to news flow… this is starting to feel like that scene in Forest Gump where Baba rattles on for what seems like forever about all the different kinds of shrimp.
+You can day trade, you can swing trade, you can long term trade, you can trade purely off technicals, you can trade purely off fundamentals, you can trade by mixing technicals and fundamentals, you can trade by reacting to news flow… This is starting to feel like that scene in Forest Gump where Baba rattles on for what seems like forever about all the different kinds of shrimp.
 You get the point.
 Trading is vast.
-There are an almost infinite different number of ways in which you can tackle it.
+There are an almost infinite number of ways in which you can tackle it.
 There is only really one thing though that you can do in order to make a success out of it.
 Well, the holy grail then?!
 Sure yeah ok, that holy grail is having a set of rules – and this is the important part – and STICKING TO THEM.

 So yeah ok, each different way of trading requires specific rules to manage risk, determine entries, set stop losses and so on.
 These are not the rules I am talking about.
-Those are the technical inputs to your strategy or method that you will pretty much always be working on and improving upon.
+Those are the technical inputs to your strategy or method that you will pretty much always be working on and improving.
 I am talking about the basic rules that ensure success.
 And yeah, they are going to be different for everyone as everyone’s personality is different, but to me the overarching rules of whatever kind of trading I am doing are as follows:

 Don’t trade before 09:30

 09:30 might be an arbitrary time, or might not be at all applicable in the market that you are trading, but it’s more of a concept anyway.
-I was having too much beer and being to chicken to go and talk to the randoms at the bar, but that’s another story, when I met a guy called John (really) who trades the ALSI.
+I was having too much beer and being too chicken to go and talk to the randoms at the bar, but that’s another story, when I met a guy called John (really) who trades the ALSI.
 John who trades the ALSI said something to me that resonated… “You can’t see what the trend is if you are the first guy in the market.”.
 I mean it’s so obvious.
 So don’t trade before 09:30 basically means that before you get involved in any trade, spend some time just watching and getting a feel for what the market is doing before you get into a position.

 If it’s trending in my direction, stay in